-Regular radio communication is maintained between the guides, the snow cat operator and the lodge.
-Communications with Golden are by internet phone backed up by a satellite phone from the lodge, and by direct radio link through a permanently installed mountaintop repeater.
-In the event of an emergency, the guides can quickly communicate directly with the lodge, Alpine Helicopters in Golden and neighbouring cat and heli ski operations in the area.
+Regular radio communication is maintained between the guides, the snowcat operator and the lodge.
+Communications with Golden are by internet phone backed up by satellite phone from the lodge, and by direct radio link through a mountaintop repeater.
+In the event of an emergency, the guides can quickly communicate directly with the lodge, Alpine Helicopters in Golden and neighbouring cat and heli-ski operations in the area.

-On arrival at the Donald Heliport, every guest is asked to sign a Waiver of Liability and receives a safety briefing about their helicopter flight.
+Prior to your trip, every guest is asked to sign a “Release of Liability, Waiver of Claims, Assumption of Risks and Indemnity Agreement“ and receives a safety briefing about their helicopter flight.
 Once at the lodge, our guests are oriented and instructed on fire emergencies and other safety procedures related to our lodges.

 As a member of HeliCat Canada, Chatter Creek has developed specific operating procedures to maintain the highest possible safety standards.
 Only by skiing with a member of the HeliCat Canada can you be assured of skiing with an operation that follows a strict set of operating procedures.